 The KC-46A Pegasus performs its first-ever aerial refueling Jan.
 24, 2016, passing 1,600 pounds of fuel to an F-16 Fighting Falcon.
 (Boeing photo/Paul Weatherman

-On December 22, 2016, the U.S. Air Force published a Notice of Intent to prepare an Environmental Impact Statement (EIS) for the KC-46A Main Operating Base #4 (MOB 4) Beddown.
-The Notice of Intent initiated the public scoping period, which ended on February 3, 2017.
-Comments received during the public scoping period will be considered during development of the Draft EIS.
-Please visit the About and Get Involved pages for more information.
-After the Draft EIS is published, additional comments will be accepted on the Provide Comments page.
+On November 3, 2017, the U.S. Air Force published a Notice of Availability and Notice of Public Hearings for the Draft Environmental Impact Statement (EIS) for the KC-46A Main Operating Base #4 (MOB 4) Beddown.
+The Notice of Availability initiated the public review period for the Draft EIS, which ends on December 18, 2017.
+Comments received during the public review period will be considered during development of the Final EIS.
+Please visit the About, Get Involved, and Provide Comments pages for more information.
+The Draft EIS is available on the Documents page for download and review.